Funky Halloween Fairy Costume

 - For use with our Ultra ShapeXpress™ Shape Cutter

 - Shape Templates store flat to save space

 - Hard plastic templates will not yellow or curl with age

 - Limited lifetime warranty

 - Circle Shape Template (8 1/2" x 11")

-- Handle shape prevents knife from rolling off the table
+- No-roll design prevents knife from rolling off work surface

-- Included safety cap protects the blade during storage
+- Included safety cap protects blade during storage

 - Replacing the blade is easy and takes only moments